Ask the Wizard: Slots - Payback Percentages

 How is it possible for casinos to program their slot machines to pay out a regulated percentage if the slot machines run off a random number generator?
 It would seem there is no way to know what number or combination (winning or losing) is next.

-I’ve noticed some new video slot machines (Money to burn, High Bid, Money for nothing, Who Dun it, etc) that differ from the normal 3 reel slots in the following ways - first they have 5 reels.
-You can typically bet on 1 to 9 paylines (even though some have as many as 15 different pay lines), and multiple coins per line; thus, with 9 pay lines and 5 coins played per line, you would have a total bet of 45 coins (even in nickles, this can start to add up!).
+I've noticed some new video slot machines (Money to burn, High Bid, Money for nothing, Who Dun it, etc) that differ from the normal three-reel slots in the following ways -- first they have five reels.
+You can typically bet on 1 to 9 pay-lines (even though some have as many as 15 different pay lines), and multiple coins per line; thus, with nine pay-lines and five coins played per line, you would have a total bet of 45 coins (even in nickles, this can start to add up!).
 Most payoffs are multiples of the line bet, even though there are some "bonus" wins that pay multiples of the total amount bet.
-My question is - Is it best to always pay all possible pay lines, or is there an optimum combination of pay lines to play to achieve the best return.
+Is it best to always pay all possible pay lines, or is there an optimum combination of pay lines to play to achieve the best return?
 I suspect that getting a winning combination on any particular pay line is the same for all, but wondered if you have any better insight to share.

-I believe each frame in these video slots are weighted the same way.
-Assuming this to be true any given line is equally likely to produce any given combination.
-Thus the return is the same regardless of the number of coins played.
-However I am not sure of this, slot makers are notoriously secretive about such things.
+Each frame in these video slots is weighted equally.
+Any given line is equally likely to produce any given combination.
+Thus, the return is the same regardless of the number of coins played.

 I looked over your expected payouts for the various deuces wild pay schedules, but I did not find the particular schedule I was looking for.
 Could you tell me the expected payout for a deuces wild with the following schedule: